NicholasChristopherBlake/scripts/excel-barcode-url-fetcher/README.md

 1. From Excel table `test_data.xlsx` script takes a product's barcode
 2. Searches the barcode in Google Images
-3. Retrieves data from the first relevant image: image's origin link, image's alt text and actual image in base64 format from Google Images.
+3. Retrieves data from the first relevant image: image's origin link, image's alt text and actual image in base64 format from Google Images
 4. Saves this data to the columns in Excel table `/data/data_with_images.xlsx` (barcode | link | text | image)
-5. Saves base64 image from Google into `/images` folder.
+5. Saves base64 image from Google into `/images` folder

 1 barcode search takes about 10-13 seconds.
 There's a randomized delay between queries from 2 to 5 seconds to mimic the user's behaviour.
 Every 3 to 6 queries (randomly) the old tab is closed and the new tab is opened.

 ## Installation

-1. Ensure that you have NodeJS and npm installed.
+1. Ensure that you have NodeJS and npm installed

 ```bash
 node --version